U.S. set to push security strategy as Chinese manoeuvres rattle region

 Within hours, the U.S. State Department rebuked China for "bullying behaviour" and "provocative and destabilising activity".

-"The U.S. role is undeniable and very important and they need to put more pressure on China," said Hai Hong Nguyen, a research fellow at Queensland University of Technology in Australia.
+"The U.S. role is undeniable and very important and they need to put more pressure on China," said academic Hai Hong Nguyen, a Vietnam expert.

 "The international community needs to do that too.
 All the claimants need to internationalise it."